Kiltale

 Kiltale is home of the European Union Food and Veterinary Offices and Grange, Teagasc's Beef Research Centre.

 Sport

 Kiltale GAA, the local hurling and camogie club, is by far the largest sporting organisation in Kiltale and is one of the county's dominant hurling clubs.
 The team's ground is located on the main Trim-Dublin road, the R154.

 The senior hurling team won their first Meath Senior Hurling Championship in 2007, when they defeated local rivals Kilmessan on a scoreline of 1-08 to 0-9.
-The club has gone on to win a historic 5 in a row of Meath senior titles, the most recent in 2018.
+The club went on to win a five-in-a-row series of Meath senior titles, the most recent in 2018.

-Kiltale is also the hometown of many famous sports stars: